Hugh Grosvenor, 2nd Duke of Westminster: Marriages and affairs

 Apart from his four marriages, the Duke had multiple love affairs and was known to make presents to his lover of the moment.
 After his dalliance with Coco Chanel, he was fascinated by the Brazilian Aimée de Heeren, who was not interested in marrying him, but to whom he gave significant jewelry, once part of the French Crown Jewels.

 Death and succession

 The Duke died of coronary thrombosis at Loch More Lodge on his Scottish estate in Sutherland in July 1953, aged 74.
 He was buried in the churchyard of Eccleston Church near Eaton Hall, Cheshire following his death.

 His large estate attracted then-record death duties of £18,000,000, which took between July 1953 and August 1964 to pay off to the Inland Revenue.

 He was survived by two daughters.
 His titles and the entailed Westminster estate passed to his cousin, William Grosvenor, and thence to the two sons of his youngest half-uncle Lord Hugh Grosvenor (killed in action in 1914).
-The title is now held by Hugh Grosvenor, 7th Duke of Westminster.
+The title passed in 2016 to Hugh Grosvenor, 7th Duke of Westminster.